| | |

 is of divine arrangement, and that its wisdom is superhuman, they must still admit that it

+is of human construction.
 And the fact that in that remote

 day any set of men had the mental capacity to work out such a divine arrangement as very